Accounting policies and procedures

 Reimbursement of vaccination costs shall be approved by the university’s chief working environment specialist.

-9.3.9 Only documented expenses may be reimbursed to third persons, with whom the the university does not have any employment relationship but who are staying at the university or represent the interests of the university outside the university.
-The employee approving the expense receipt of the unit covering the the expenses of third parties shall attach to the underlying source document an explanation on how and why the expenses reimbursed to a third person have been incurred in the university’s interest and associated with the university’s core activities.
-Taxation of expenses reimbursed to third persons shall be based on the Income Tax Act and the expenses are recognised in the accounts 55404000 and 55404010.
+The employee approving the expense document of the unit covering such expenses shall attach to the underlying source document a written explanation describing how and why the reimbursed expenses were incurred in the university’s interest and are related to its core activities.
+Taxation of expenses reimbursed to third parties shall be based on the Income Tax Act, and such expenses shall be recognised in accounts 55404000 and 55404010.

 9.4 Grants and scholarships provided